-Let’s face it, not everybody can have their dream job right?
+Let’s face it, not everybody can have their dream job, right?
 Not everybody can wake up in the morning and be genuinely excited for work.
 Not everybody can find something that pays the bills AND keeps them feeling happy, fulfilled, and engaged.
 Right?

 I’m not unsympathetic as to why some people may think this way.
-As corrosive as it is, it’s a concept that has been drilled into our cognitive connections by society and peers, and then reinforced by traditional education our whole entire life (a point that we’ll get into in a later post—the negative impact of traditional education on today’s worker, and how to overcome it).
+As corrosive as it is, it’s a concept that has been drilled into our cognitive connections by society and peers, and reinforced by traditional education our entire life (a point that we’ll get into in a later post—the negative impact of traditional education on today’s worker, and how to overcome it).

 But the truth is that it’s wrong.
 Let’s discuss why and what you can do about it.

-But first, we’re stuck with another reality.
+First, we’re stuck with another reality.
 The reality that you don’t like what you do today.
 Right now.
 That you wake up in the morning and dread going to work.
 That you’re disengaged, unfulfilled, and stuck.